VPAC/superlinux/supercomputingwithlinux.md

 `module avail >> modulelist.txt`
 `less modulelist.txt`

 A pipe is used to connect the standard input of one command with the standard input of another.
 It has the same effect as redirecting the standard output of a command to a file then using that file as the input to another command.
-In the introductory tutorial we used it as follows:

-`who -u | less`

-This is the equivalent of:

-`who -u > whofile.txt`
-`less < whofile.txt`

-Except a tempfile isn't needed!
+In the introductory tutorial we used it as follows: `who -u | less` .
+This is the equivalent of: `who -u > whofile.txt` and `less < whofile.txt`, without the need of creating the temporary `whofile.txt` - and on that note, the utility `mktmp` (or `mktmp -d` for directories), is a far better way of generating short term files and directories for temporary storage - they're stored in `/tmp` and discarded when no longer needed.

 Pipes are especially good for creating custom commands on the fly for example